Take these three beach walks along the sea shore, as white rimmed waves dissolve at your feet and you will feel invigorated and renewed.

 Marazion to Penzance

-The honeyed arc of sands that frames St Michael’s Mount is right on our doorstep at Ednovean Farm, stretching invitingly from Marazion to Penzance around Mounts bay.
-The sands lead away from Marazion, firm and crisp imprinted by the rivulets of the departing tide and dotted with tiny casts of rag worms.
-There is usually a scatter a fishermen digging for bait on the shore punctuating these walks or kite surfers passing with dizzying perfection on the sea.
-Glance up across the bay and the sturdy outline of Penzance and the further fishing villages of Newlyn and Mousehole come ever nearer or look back to the Mount receding like the fairy tale castle it is.
+The honeyed arc of sands that frames St Michael’s Mount is right on our doorstep at Ednovean Farm.
+The beach stretches invitingly from Marazion to Penzance around Mounts bay.
+The sands lead away firm and crisp, imprinted by the rivulets of the departing tide and dotted with tiny casts of rag worms.
+There is usually a scatter a fishermen digging for bait on the shore to punctuate these walks or kite surfers passing with dizzying perfection on the sea.

-Should you need a firmer surface suitable for disability access, there is a path above the coastal stoop that runs for two miles from just below the disused Marazion station all the way into Penzance.
+Should you need a firmer surface suitable for disability access, there is a path above the coastal stoop.
+This path runs for two miles from just below the disused Marazion railway station all the way into Penzance.

 The Godolphin Arms can’t claim to be a beach café but the terrace reaches out to touch the sea and the causeway to St Michael’s Mount stretches below the windows.

-The Copper Spoon Forge further into Marazion walking up hill beyond the church so beautiful lit for Christmas now, to this bright and breezy vegetarian café beside the alley leading to the harbour landing stage for Mount visitors.
+The Copper Spoon Forge further into Marazion, to this bright and breezy vegetarian café beside the alley leading to the harbour landing stage for Mount visitors.

 Lelant to St Ives

 St Ives bay is glorious filled with golden sand with a special quality to the light that is breathtaking.